Home/Projects/Rear Extension

 Project guide · 2026

 A rear extension adds living space to the back of a house.
-The most common form is a single-storey kitchen-diner but two-storey, side-return and wrap-around variants are also widespread across London's Victorian and Edwardian terraces.
+The most common form is a single-storey kitchen-diner but two-storey, side-return and wrap-around variants are also widespread across England's Victorian and Edwardian terraces.

 Typical cost